 By far, the most horrific, terrible sites that we saw in Southeast Asia were the Tuol Sleng Genocide Museum (S21) and the Killing Fields–relics from the genocide perpetrated by the Khmer Rouge.
 These places caused me to ask myself yet again: Why do we tour places touched by evil?

 It’s a hard question to definitively answer, both personally and on a global scale, but there’s no denying that we (both Jeremy and I, and the broader “we the people of Earth”) are drawn to places that center on dark tourism: most famously, Nazi concentration camps are visited throughout Europe, with the most well-known being Dachau and Auschwitz-Birkenau.

-There are many different kinds of dark tourism, but our first, vividly memorable experience was visiting Auschwitz-Birkenau in 2015, and it was one of those sobering experiences that marks your soul: you’re never quite the same person after you see gobs and gobs of baby clothes and stolen hair and piles of suitcases with surnames carefully handwritten onto them, their owners unaware of the hell ahead of them.
+There are many different kinds of dark tourism, but our first, vividly memorable experience was visiting Auschwitz-Birkenau in 2015.
+I was one of those sobering experiences that marks your soul: you’re never quite the same person after you see gobs and gobs of baby clothes and stolen hair and piles of suitcases with surnames carefully handwritten onto them, their owners unaware of the hell ahead of them.

 You can’t quite erase diagrams showing how a million human beings were slaughtered like cattle, or worse, stare upon the spots where many of them died and feel the weight of history on you.

 As difficult as our visit to Auschwitz-Birkenau was, we were also as prepared as we could be for it: we had studied the history of World War II and the Holocaust from young ages in school, Anne Frank was a household name, numerous books surrounding the Holocaust made our required reading lists in literature classes, and we knew the facts behind what went on in the camp before we went there.